Bee Buzz Box August 2024 Mite Bee Part VA –The Varroa Suggestion Box: Setting the Scene

 …………………………………………………………………………………………………………………..

 More surprising, however, has been the Cuban experience.
 Importation of bees has long been prohibited and treatment of Varroa was likewise outlawed.xi So when Varroa arrived it won and of course beekeepers lost out.
-However Cuba now runs nearly one quarter of a million colonies entirely chemical treatment free and has now done so for over 20 years.
+However Cuba now runs nearly one quarter of a million colonies entirely chemical treatment free and has now done so for over twenty years.
 In the transition days they did practice drone trapping and oxalic acid treatment.

 Some Canberra Region Beekeepers club members may recall the then CSIRO mite guru Denis Anderson telling us that Papua New Guinea highlanders got a very nasty shock when a sister mite, Varroa jacobsoni (Figure 1), arrived to kill off their ‘domesticated’ bees.
 Like Tom Seeley’s Arnot Forest bees, even with viruses, they have bounced back.xii